-This Act requires employers to provide up to two weeks of paid sick leave to employees who are unable to work (or telework) due to one of the reasons listed below.
+This Act generally requires (i) any public agency or other non-private entity1 or (ii) any private entity with fewer than 500 employees (unless the private entity has less than 50 employees and obtains a waiver) to provide up to two weeks of paid sick leave to employees who are unable to work (or telework) due to one of the reasons listed below.
 Employees cannot be required by their employer to exhaust other leave before utilizing this paid sick leave.